 But though Little Rock’s schools reopened—and finally integrated—the year after, the story didn’t end there.
 When Eckford, who moved to St. Louis soon after, visited Little Rock at age 21, she received a call from Bryan, who apologized.
 Then they went their separate ways again.

 Eckford stayed silent about her ordeals for years and suffered from depression and trauma throughout her adult life.
 Bryan spent years atoning on her own, learning about the civil rights movement and becoming more racially conscious.
-In 1997, Will Counts, the photographer whose iconic shot was by then considered a defining document of a moment in the struggle for black equality in the United States, arranged for the two to meet in person.
+In 1997, Will Counts, the photographer whose iconic shot was by then considered a defining document of a moment in the struggle for Black equality in the United States, arranged for the two to meet in person.
 Forty years after Bryan screamed at Eckford, they reunited, reconciled and became friends.

 Or did they?
 After a brief, warm friendship that saw them attend events and seminars together and even pose for a poster entitled “Reconciliation” that featured a modern-day photo of the pair outside Little Rock Central, their paths split again when they realized they could not truly reconcile.
 “True reconciliation can occur only when we honestly acknowledge our painful, but shared past,” said Eckford.

-Though both Hazel Bryan—now Massey—and Elizabeth Eckford are still alive, it’s unclear if they will find that reconciliation during their lifetimes.
+Though both Hazel Bryan—now Massery—and Elizabeth Eckford are still alive, it’s unclear if they will find that reconciliation during their lifetimes.
 Their journey from enemies to friends to tense acquaintances is a reminder of the lasting effects of America’s history, just as the photograph of two diametrically opposed girls shows just how far the nation has come.